Dynabyte/marley/README.md

 ### PREDICTION

 The client application takes images and sends requests to the backend to check if a face can be found in the image, and if so predict which person it is.
 If Marley recognizes a person, it will greet them by name.
+Known persons have access to a settings menu.
 If not, that person will still be greeted without a name and asked to register.
 ![Prediction Use Case](https://github.com/Dynabyte/marley/blob/production/Diagrams/Prediction%20Request.png)

 ### REGISTRATION